Lab Director

 mailto: cfg2@psu.edu

-Associate Professor | Human Development and Family Studies (HDFS)
+Professor | Human Development and Family Science (HDFS)

 Google Scholar: https://scholar.google.com/citations?user=GIravigAAAAJ&hl=en&oi=ao